dukeboard/dukeboard.github.io/polymer/DOC.md

 Polymer Framework
 =======
 # Introduction
-This complexity came from different things.
-Data to manipulate and optimize is often complex and related to technical details.
-In addition optimization algorithms such as evolutionary or constraints programming oftenly rely on a problem encoding which require strong knowledges.
-However, multi-objective optimization can be very relevant for many case studies.
-As an example it can be the cornerstone of a cloud reasoning engine which tackles the trade-off between performance and cost of your provisioning...
-That why we build the polymer framework, in order to allows you to optimize simple your models.
+Multi-objective optimization is applied to several software applications domains to solve problems in which solutions have to achieve trade-offs between conflicting objectives.
+Cloud infrastructure management leaverages multi-objective optimization to solve for example the trade-offs between cost and performance.
+Such problems are complex in terms of data representation and in terms of problem parameters encoding.
+The polymer framework builds an optimization layer on the top of your models to give you a support for runtime optimization.

-#  Polymer & Models Optimization
+#  Polymer & Models Optimization Support

-Data reflect a domain.
-In order to design a domain people oftenly rely on concepts like schema or modeling.
+To design a specific domain, people rely on modeling to represent the different concepts that are pertinent for a given domain.
-Modeling has good properties, like offering a navigation layer on top of data, allowing to navigate into data like any object oriented API.
-Such API is simple to manipulate and perfectly can reflect a concept, it is as well used a lot at design time to draw complex software.
-Why not using at runtime to write your optimization process?
+Models@runtime enable to reduce the software complexity by providing a layer that permits to represent the system while it is in a running state.
+Polymer propones an optimization layer on the top of models to optimize systems while they are in a running state.
-However to be super efficient we need effcient tools.
-That why we build the KMF framework, to have a very efficient modeling layer for runtime usage.
+We build KMF framework, to have a efficient modeling layer for runtime usage.
-The Polymer framework aims at perform optimization on any KMF compliant model, expressed in MOF concepts, even it must face several conflicting objectives.
+The Polymer framework is built upon KMF framework and aims at achieving optimization on any KMF compliant model, expressed in MOF concepts.
-Polymer offers state of the art multi-objective evolutionary algorithms, and in addition new hyper-heuristic for runtime concerns.
+Polymer supports current MOEA (Multi-objective Evolutionary Algorithms), and proposes a new hyper-heuristic that works on top of MOEA for runtime concerns.
-The basic idea it keep it simple...

 > Polymer framework is dedicated to perform multi-objective optimization on top of MOF compliant models.

 # Optimization Constraints and run.time constraints